Compulsive Internet Pornography Addiction

 1. Education: Providing comprehensive sex education and awareness about the potential risks of pornography addiction.

-2. Parental controls: Implementing parental controls and monitoring software to restrict access to inappropriate content for children and adolescents.
+2. Parental controls: Implementing parental controls and software to restrict access to inappropriate content for children and adolescents.

 3. Open communication: Fostering open and honest communication within families and communities about healthy sexuality and responsible internet use.